Why do kids chew?

 These are not the only reasons a child may be chewing.
 If you feel your child is chewing excessively, talk with your health care provider.

-How I can determine why my child is chewing?
+How can I determine why my child is chewing?

 Figuring out the reason your child is chewing really is the first step.
 Talking to your healthcare provider or even working with an occupational therapist or speech language pathologist can help.
 Before your visit, take note of trends or patterns you notice about your child’s chewing.
 Look at your child’s behavior to see: